How to Store Your Yarn: Neat Ideas and Smart Solutions for Your Stash

 A Holed Lid and No More Tangled Yarn

-For those who have longed for something to hold a single ball of yarn in, so that it doesn't shoot across the floor and wind itself around the nearest table leg, a yarn holder or tainer, as it is called, can be a godsend.
+For those who have longed for something to hold a single ball of yarn in, a yarn holder or tainer, as it is called, can be a godsend.

-These smooth containers have a snap-on lids with holes in them for easy dispensing of yarn.
+These smooth, clear containers have a snap-on lids with holes in them for easy dispensing of yarn.
 Larger containers are also available, as pictured to the right, for holding additional balls of yarn.

-Yarn holders/tainers are a great way to store and dispense yarn, preventing it from becoming tangled, knotted, and rolling around.
+Yarn tainers are a great way to store and dispense yarn, preventing it from rolling around. around, as well as keeping it dust free.
+For smaller projects, these are ideal.

 Lined Wicker Baskets